uchicago-2023-capp30122/30122-project-maroon-justice-index/README.md

 ## Period Poverty Cook County Map

 Below is a map illustrating our resulting index for each census tract in Chicago.
-Hover over each census tract to view the index value, and the neighborhood each tract is located within.
+In our Dash app, you can hover over each census tract to view the index value, and the neighborhood each tract is located within.

 ![Mapping Period Poverty across Cook County](https://github.com/uchicago-capp122-spring23/30122-project-maroon-justice-index/blob/main/ppindex/assets/map_image.png)